Grow your workforce

 - Contact an Australian Apprenticeship Support Network provider who can provide you with targeted advice and support at all points of the apprenticeship cycle, from pre-commencement to completion.

 If you need to recruit for a number of similar roles at the same time (more than 10):

-- The Department of Jobs and Small Business can work with you to co-design a targeted pre-employment project (screening, training, work experience and mentoring) through the Launch into Work program.
-Contact the Employer and Workforce Strategies Team at email@example.com.
+- The Department of Education, Skill and Employment can work with you to co-design a targeted pre-employment project (screening, training, work experience and mentoring) through the Launch into Work program.
+Contact the Employer and Workforce Strategies Team at email@example.com for further information.

 If you need to recruit in a remote area:

 - Contact a Community Development Program (CDP) provider who can help you manage the costs of employing job seekers in remote areas.